 These trees are a kind of Juniper with long, strong branches that may reach heights of up to 50 feet and are deer resistant.

 They would also be excellent for shading the sun!
 The Wichita Blue has a beautiful blue hue color that will make it a standout in creating your deer proof garden.

 The Wichita Blue is a deer resistant Juniper tree that can grow up to 50 feet tall.
 It prefers full sun or partial shade, and well-drained soil.
 Wichita Blue is a fast growing bush that is great for privacy hedges and windbreaks.

 28. Witch hazel (Hamamelis spp.)

-Witch hazel is a popular shrub with beautiful yellow blooms and a pleasant fragrance.
+Witch hazel is a popular shrub with beautiful orange and yellow blooms and a pleasant fragrance.
 Your witch hazel may require additional protection as a young tree, but it will be resistant to many illnesses and pests after it grows up.
 Deer do not tend to eat witch hazel, making it a good deer-resistant plant.

 29. Wintercreeper (Euonymus fortunei)

 Wintercreeper is a fast-growing, deer-resistant evergreen that can quickly cover the ground and climb walls.
 It does best in partial shade but can tolerate full sun.
 Wintercreeper is an excellent plant for erosion control on slopes or other areas where you need to stabilize the soil.

 30. Yew shrubs (Taxus sp.)